LinkedSoftwareDependencies/Article-Reproducability/content/introduction.md

 Components.js automatically _instantiates_ such software configuration, including resolving the necessary dependencies, and is fully compatible with the modular programming approach.
 In total, this entails the following benefits:

-- Extended reporting of experiments in research articles with an IRI (i.e., to facilitate recreating the same conditions);
+(i) Extended reporting of experiments in research articles with an IRI (i.e., to facilitate recreating the same conditions);
-- Improved transparency and replication of experimental software.
+(ii) Improved transparency and replication of experimental software.
 Components and configurations can be analyzed in detail, easily replaced, and independently tested;
-- Facilitation of static program analysis through the use of external, semantic configuration files;
+(iii) Facilitation of static program analysis through the use of external, semantic configuration files;
-- A joined data space of research articles and experimental software, enabling discoverable and queryable links between research effort and, for instance, applied algorithms or implementations.
+(iv) A joined data space of research articles and experimental software, enabling discoverable and queryable links between research effort and, for instance, applied algorithms or implementations.

-Finally, we include a proof of concept based on the Node.js package manager [npm](https://www.npmjs.com/).
+Finally, we include a proof of concept based on the Node.js package manager [NPM](https://www.npmjs.com/).
 An RDF-based description was generated for 480,000+ packages.
-Thereby, we demonstrate
-(i) the description of an existing application and its available components (available as modules);
-(ii) the automated instantiation of such a configuration; and (iii) the discoverability with a set of insightful queries.
+Thereby, we demonstrate the description of an existing application and its available components (available as modules), the automated instantiation of such a configuration, and the discoverability with a set of insightful queries.
 Note that, although this is a JavaScript implementation, the principles are generalizable, can be implemented in other languages, or can improve cross-language replication of software.